Normal Hours of Operation

 Thermal mass heating ovens (such as Rocket Mass Ovens or Heaters, Cob ovens, pizza or baking ovens) employ heat sinking mechanisms to store energy.
 Their construction often involves the use of raw clay mixed with sand and/or straw.
 The clay mix is obviously not as strong as cement would be.
 However it is much less expensive, heat-sinks better and enables much easier disassembly or design adjustments.
 For example, check http://dirtcraft.ca or this page with videos and technical info.
+An example of a popular commercial thermal mass oven manufacturer is Forno Bravo.

 Some sources recommend using a Fireclay because these can withstand the temperatures in the oven.
 However this is not really correct.
 Red hot coals in a campfire are only about 1000-1200F, even the lowest duty clay (e.g. terra cotta) is capable of withstanding temperatures far higher than that.
 Fireclays also come in a wide range of plasticities, water permeabilities, drying performances, etc (these properties are most the important in the practical issues to constructing the oven).
 We most often recommend 98Mix ((a very plastic greenish colored raw clay straight from the quarry)).
 It dries hard and strong and maintains plasticity even when blended with significant sand.